 The pancreas is uncommonly injured in blunt trauma.
-However, pancreatic trauma has a high morbidity and mortality.
-Imaging features may be subtle.
+However, pancreatic trauma has a high morbidity and mortality rate.
+Imaging features range from subtle to obvious.

-The pancreas is injured in ~7.5% (range 2-13%) of blunt trauma cases 1,3.
+The pancreas is injured in ~7.5% (range 2-13%) of blunt trauma cases 1,3,7.
 Motor vehicle accidents account for the vast majority of cases.
+Penetrating trauma constitutes up to a third of causes in some studies 7.

 The classic triad of fever, raised white cell count, and amylase is rare.
-Serum amylase or lipase are elevated in ~80% of cases 1 but distinguishing between a raised amylase/lipase as an acute phase reactant or resulting from a pancreatic injury is difficult.
+Serum amylase or lipase are elevated in ~80% of cases 1 but distinguishing between a raised amylase or lipase as an acute phase reactant or resulting from a pancreatic injury is difficult.

-- pancreatic laceration: partial thickness tear of the pancreas
+- laceration: discrete linear or branching partial thickness tear

 - pancreatic comminution (fracture): shattered pancreas